dvalters/self/_posts/2016-04-02-redshift_fedora.md

 sudo vim /etc/geoclue/geoclue.conf
 ```

-add the following lines at the end:
+Add the following lines at the end.

 ```
 [redshift]